Grindcore: Crust punk

 Crust punk had a major impact on grindcore's emergence.
 The first grindcore, practiced by British bands such as Napalm Death, Extreme Noise Terror and Disrupt emerged from the crust punk scene.
 This early style is sometimes dubbed "crustgrind".

 Deathgrind

 Deathgrind is a shorthand term that is used to describe bands who play a fusion of death metal and grindcore.
-With growing popularity of grindcore in the metal fandom, some death metal bands were noted to feature a heavy amount of grindcore influence, these bands ended up becoming called "deathgrind" for short (sometimes written as death-grind or death/grind).
+With growing popularity of grindcore in the metal fandom, some death metal bands were noted to feature a heavy amount of grindcore influence; thus, these bands ended up becoming called "deathgrind" for short (sometimes written as death-grind or death/grind).
 Dan Lilker described deathgrind as "combining the technicality of death metal with the intensity of grindcore."
 Some examples of death metal and grindcore hybrids include Assück, Circle of Dead Children, Misery Index, Exhumed, Gorerotted and Cattle Decapitation.
 Assück in particular has been credited as one of the earliest deathgrind acts.